talon-one/commercetools-talonone-accelerator/README.md

 ### Deploying an application

-1. To deploy the lambda function to your AWS setup, run:
+1. To deploy the extension, run:

    ```bash
    yarn deploy [--stage stage]